Skip to content

 An essential component of the education process is the safe and efficient transportation of students to and from school.
 The successful completion of this task relies on the shared responsibility of drivers, students, parents, schools, and Transportation.

-Harford County Public School buses transport approximately 35,000 children on 500 buses everyday to and from school, travelling nearly 42,000 miles daily.
+Harford County Public School buses transport approximately 35,000 children on over 500 buses every day to and from school, travelling nearly 42,000 miles daily.
 To ensure safe and reliable service, Harford County Public Schools Transportation takes great pride in our driver training program and fleet maintenance.

 • HCPS Transportation Facts & Figures

-• Approximately 500 general education and special needs buses service Harford County Public School students.
+• Over 500 general education and special needs buses service Harford County Public School students.

 • 383 contractor owned and operated general education buses.